 The first line recounts “The pipes, the pipes are calling” which are about the bagpipes being played.
 This was often seen as a call to arms in Celtic battalions of the British Army and would have been a common sound for those who knew the war was coming.

 By the third line “Summer is gone, and all the roses are falling”, the darkening tone continues.
 Many are aware of the loss of life that these wars bring and, indeed, the inevitability of death.
 Time and life are passing by and there is no control over them.
 It is a nostalgic feeling.

 Another line of the song is “Tis you, tis you, must go and I must bide” which could be suggesting that two people are being forced apart.
 It doesn’t give us any indication as to what’s going to happen next, but there is an uncertainty of how things will end; be it emigration or war.

-The Danny Boy lyrics are challenging and thought-provoking, creating a sense of pain and loss, muddled with the acceptance of this as a part of life.
+The Danny Boy lyrics are challenging and thought-provoking, creating a sense of pain and loss, muddled with the acceptance that this is a part of life.
 It has tones of melancholy and finding strength in pain interwining to create a poignant farewell.

 There have been multiple interpretations of the true meaning behind the song of Danny Boy with lots of different histories dictating their results.
 One interpretation is that of a son being sent off to war and the parent lamenting this reality.

 It seems this interpretation foreshadows the writer’s biography, as Fred Weatherly’s son Danny joined the RAF during the First World War and was subsequently killed in action.
 While other ideas are accounted to the true meaning of the lyrics, it would appear that this interpretation holds to the lyricist’s biography.

 A beloved song across the world, Danny Boy is considered the unofficial anthem of Irish-Americans and Irish-Canadians.
 Since it is commonly sung at funerals and memorial services, Danny Boy is a song that is associated with loved ones and emotional situations.